realtimetech-solution/kson/README_EN.md

 #### 2.1.3.
 Jar
 ```
-Please reger to the releases part of this repository.
+Please refer to the releases part of this repository.
 ```

 ### 2.2.
 Usage